plotly/plotly.py/doc/python/configuration-options.md

     pygments_lexer: ipython3
     version: 3.7.0
   plotly:
-    description: How to set the configuration options of figures using Plotly Python graphing library.
+    description: How to set the configuration options of figures using the Plotly Python graphing library.
     display_as: file_settings
     language: python
     layout: base